anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ## Task 5 - Test Model
-Sa we can see from the training history, the final accuracy score is 74% for train data and 78% for validation data.
+As ,we can see from the training history, the final accuracy score is 74% for train data and 78% for validation data.
 Now let us test the model with our own test data.

 #### 5.1 Load Model